lvarin/csc-cloud/md/12-AppDeployment.md

 ##  DeploymentConfig
 * DeploymentConfig objects involve one or more replication controllers, which preceded replica sets.
 ]]
+.center[
-Use Deployment object unless you need a specific feature or behavior provided by DeploymentConfig objects.
+**Use Deployment object unless you need a specific feature or behavior provided by DeploymentConfig objects.**
+]

 ---